 How Did Periods Affect My Running?

 It was a while before I started to realise how my menstrual cycle affected my running.
 Largely because I was on a contraception which stopped my periods.
-I stopped taking said contraception and my cycle returned to normal, or what was normal for me which is every 23-24 days.
-Then one day I was running a 5 mile prom race.
+In fact, until I stopped taking my contraceptive pill, I was running strong, regularly getting PB’s and doing OK. once I stopped the pill and my cycle returned, then my problems began.
+The first hint that something was wrong was one day while I was running a 5 mile prom race.
 I got the most terrible cramps at halfway and was unable to finish.
 My heart rate had gone up up stupidly and I was struggling to get in the air while running.

 At this stage, I just put it down to something viral.
 However, the same thing happened again during a tempo session a few weeks later and then again the following month during a 10k PB attempt.
 On two of the three occasions I was being coached/paced and therefore analysed the situation perhaps more than I usually would.
 A pattern started to emerge as my period would arrive 2-4 days later.
 However, when my period actually landed I could run without bother (at this stage anyway).
 Being able to recognise this meant that I could adjust my training pattern and avoid entering races at the worst time of my cycle.